 Île-d’Orléans, on the St. Lawrence River nearby Quebec City, is devoted to agriculture & horticulture and is benefiting from agrotourism all year long.
 The island consists of 6 municipalities, it is about 34km long and 8km wide at its widest point.
 The island is accessible via the Île d’Orléans bridge from Beauport.
 I have listed a few ideas for a half day visit during winter time.

 Ice Skating in Saint Laurent de l’île d’Orléans

-An impressive ski resort, about 30 minutes from Quebec City.
-Stoneham is a large and well-organized ski station with 42 ski trails, a snow park and an ideal area for kids to learn to ski/snowboard with two magic carpets (one simple slope and one steeper slope).
+Ski Stoneham is an impressive ski resort, 30 minutes from Quebec City.
+The large and well-organized ski station offers 42 ski trails, a snow park and an ideal area for kids to learn to ski/snowboard with two magic carpets (one simple slope and one steeper slope).
 Kids under 7 go free!